-The body’s nervous system is divided into two main areas: the central nervous system (which includes the brain and the spinal cord) and the peripheral nervous system.
-The sympathetic nervous system, part of the peripheral nervous system, controls the “fight or flight” response, the levels of certain hormones, digestion, heart rate, and blood pressure.
+Your body’s nervous system is divided into the central nervous system, which includes your brain and spinal cord, and the peripheral nervous system.
+Your sympathetic nervous system is part of your peripheral nervous system.
 It helps carry messages from your brain to various parts of your body.
+It controls your:

-It is a solid tumor and is often found in the adrenal gland, pelvis, abdomen, neck, or chest.
-If it progresses, it can spread to the bones, lymph nodes, and skin.
+If it progresses, it can spread to bones, lymph nodes, and skin.

 - bone pain